 Many candidates may think there’s some wiggle room here if you don’t ask about it directly and specifically.
 Give them the exact hours you need, and then ask them if that’s a schedule they can realistically stick to.
 As a follow-up, ask about other clients they might have.
 What are their time commitments to them?
 How much work do they do for them each week?
 Without prying too much into their personal life, you want as complete a picture as you can get of their entire schedule.

 “How does each week and day look for you, currently?”

 “Can you work for three hours every morning, from 9-12?”

 3. Ask them about qualities you value

-Think about the kind of character and personality you would like your VA to have.
+Think about the kind of character and personality you would like a VA to have.
 Are you looking for someone efficient and dedicated?
 Warm and friendly?
-Ask your candidates if they have the qualities you value in an employee straight up.
+Ask candidates if they have the qualities you value in a worker straight up.
 To make sure they are not simply saying yes to every question, throw in a question about a quality you aren’t looking for as well.

 “Do you consider yourself to be honest?”